lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 ### Ingrediente Faltante: Dados

-Deep models with many layers require large amounts of data in order to enter the regime where they significantly outperform traditional methods based on convex optimizations (e.g., linear and kernel methods).
-However, given the limited storage capacity of computers, the relative expense of sensors, and the comparatively tighter research budgets in the 1990s, most research relied on tiny datasets.
-Numerous papers addressed the UCI collection of datasets, many of which contained only hundreds or (a few) thousands of images captured in unnatural settings with low resolution.

 Modelos profundos com muitas camadas requerem grandes quantidades de dados a fim de entrar no regime onde superam significativamente os métodos tradicionais